MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-protocol_cl_register_sap_complete.md

      <a href="..\ndis\nf-ndis-ndisclderegistersap.md">NdisClDeregisterSap</a>.

+##### - Status.NDIS_STATUS_INVALID_DATA

+The client supplied an invalid specification at
+       <i>Sap</i> to NDIS, which it forwarded to the call manager's
+       <a href="..\ndis\nc-ndis-protocol_cm_reg_sap.md">ProtocolCmRegisterSap</a> function
+       for validation.

+##### - Status.NDIS_STATUS_RESOURCES

+NDIS or the call manager could not allocate and/or initialize necessary resources to register
+       and maintain the SAP.

+##### - Status.NDIS_STATUS_XXX

+The call manager encountered an error in attempting to register the given SAP and NDIS
+       propagated this CM-determined failure status to the client.

+##### - Status.NDIS_STATUS_SUCCESS

+The SAP has been registered both with NDIS and the call manager, which will subsequently call
+       <mshelp:link keywords="netvista.ndiscmdispatchincomingcall" tabindex="0"><b>
+       NdisCmDispatchIncomingCall</b></mshelp:link> whenever it receives an incoming call offer directed to the given SAP, thereby causing NDIS to call the client's
+       <mshelp:link keywords="netvista.protocolclincomingcall" tabindex="0"><i>
+       ProtocolClIncomingCall</i></mshelp:link> function.

 ## -returns

 None

 ## -remarks

 NDIS calls
     <i>ProtocolClRegisterSapComplete</i> to indicate that the client's previous call to
     <b>NdisClRegisterSap</b> has been processed by NDIS and, if NDIS did not fail the call, by the call